German-NLP-Group/xlsr/2_lang_model_card_template.md

 Building on this cross language model we fine-tuned it for two languages on the [stsb_multi_mt](https://huggingface.co/datasets/stsb_multi_mt) dataset.
 Additionally to the training samples from the two laguages we generated crossed samples.
 We call this _multilingual finetuning with language-crossing_.
 It doubled the traing-datasize and tests show that it further improves performance.

-We did an automatic hyperparameter search for 33 trials with [Optuna](https://github.com/optuna/optuna).
+We did an automatic hyperparameter search with [Optuna](https://github.com/optuna/optuna).
 Using 10-fold crossvalidation on the deepl.com test and dev dataset we found the following best hyperparameters:
 - batch_size = 8
 - num_epochs = 2
 - lr = 1.026343323298136e-05,